 Total Renewable Electricity (GJ)

-Our use of renewable energy in 2019 increase over the previous year, it reached 2.58 million GJ resulting in savings of 184,460 tCO2e.
-Total renewable energy consumed from our initial purchase of renewable electricity in 2019 to the current period is 1.59 million MWh.
+Our use of renewable energy in 2020 is around 1.77 million GJ resulting in saving of 87,227 tCO2e.
 Our efforts are helping to reduce greenhouse gas emissions (GHGs) and contributing to achieving the UN SDGs.

 We are committed to sourcing more electricity from renewable sources and continue to explore ways to improve our energy management.
 We are reviewing the renewable electricity market, its pricing methodology and exploring the option of offsite Power Purchase Agreements (PPAs) to procure significant amounts of electricity.
 We are also exploring opportunities to install solar panels on the roofs of some of our plants which exhibit strong potential for solar power.